hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 * `instance_termination_action` - (Optional) Describe the type of termination action for VM.
 Can be `STOP` or `DELETE`.
 Read more on [here](https://cloud.google.com/compute/docs/instances/create-use-spot)

+* `availability_domain` - (Optional) Specifies the availability domain to place the instance in.
+The value must be a number between 1 and the number of availability domains specified in the spread placement policy attached to the instance.

 * `max_run_duration` -  (Optional) The duration of the instance.
 Instance will run and be terminated after then, the termination action could be defined in `instance_termination_action`.
 Structure is [documented below](#nested_max_run_duration).